-A: Whether we display a Christmas tree or not, we honor the true meaning of Christmas by celebrating it as an opportunity to renew our minds to the fact that God’s love was lived out before us in the person of Jesus Christ.
+A: Whether we display a Christmas tree or not, we honour the true meaning of Christmas by celebrating it as an opportunity to renew our minds to the fact that God’s love was lived out before us in the person of Jesus Christ.
 You as a believer must answer this for your own home observing the instruction of Colossians 3:17, “Whatever you do or say, do it as a representative of the Lord Jesus, giving thanks through him to God the Father.”
-No matter what day you are observing, it should be to the honor and glory of God the Father.
+No matter what day you are observing, it should be to the honour and glory of God the Father.

 No longer do we see Him as just a little baby, but a full grown man raised from the dead, seated at the right hand of Father God praying for us every moment of the day.
 We give gifts and share our love for one another just as God shared His love and gave us the greatest gift of all—Jesus.
 We spend this time as a worship and praise to our God.